varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 So that the backend sends these objects uncompressed to varnish.

-You should also attempt to make sure that all objects which are esi:included are gziped, either by making the backend do it or by making varnish do it.
+You should also attempt to make sure that all objects which are esi:included are gzipped, either by making the backend do it or by making varnish do it.